mafintosh/transform-uppercase/README.md

 # transform-uppercase

-transform that makes all values uppercase. mostly for testing
+Transform that makes all values uppercase.

 ```
 npm install transform-uppercase